-$Y{i,t}$ is the explained variables.
+$Y{i,t}$ is the explained variable.
 We have two explained variables: growth rate of capital per capita and that of GDP per capita. $X{i,t}$ is the explaining variable, which is the nominal risk free rate in our research.
 Control variables include real return of papers, growth rate of R&D expenditure per capita, growth rate of foreign direct investment per capita.
 Real return of papers need to be controlled because real return is very likely to affect the capital stock while we want to see the net effect of liquidity constraint.
 Researches on the convergence of economic growth are always regard TFP as one of the most important factors, while the TFP data for some developing countries are missing.
 Coe & Helpman (1995) found that both domestic and foreign R&D capital had significant effects on TFP growth.
 For countries with higher level of TFP, domestic R&D capital was dominant, while for countries with lower level, foreign technologies accompanying with international trade played a vital role on TFP growth.
 And therefore, the combination of domestic R&D expenditure and foreign direct investment could explain the growth of TFP.
-We followe Coe & Helpman (1995), as many other researchers did, we control R&D expenditure and FDI (foreign direct investment) to exclude the effect of TFP.
-And also, we control a fixed effect and time effect.
+We follow Coe & Helpman (1995), as many other researchers did, controlling R&D expenditure and FDI (foreign direct investment) to exclude the effect of TFP.
+And also, we control the fixed effect and time effect.

-Based on the econometric model above, we collect data of covered 33 countries from 1996 to 2017.
-Countries in our sample include well-developed ones like U.S.,

-Germany, and geographically containe Europe, Asia, North America, South America, Africa and Oceania.
+Based on the econometric model above, we collect data of 33 countries from 1996 to 2017.
+Countries in our sample include well-developed ones like U.S., Germany, and geographically include Europe, Asia, North America, South America, Africa and Oceania.
 The GDP per capita of countries in the sample ranged from \$2009 to \$62974, with an average of \$24685 and an median of \$20324.
 Information of our data and variables are presented in Table 1.

-Variable Explanation Formula Resource

-Yg Growth rate of $\frac{GDP{t+1}}{population{t+1}} - 1$ Database of The

-GDP per capita $GDP_t/population_t$ Worldbank

-Kg Growth rate of $\frac{capital{t+1}/population{t+1}}{-1}$ Database of The

-capital formation $capital_t/population_t = 1$ Worldbank

-per capita

-NR Nominal return of Database of The

-long term Worldbank

-government

-bond

-RD Growth rate of $\frac{R\&D{t+1}}{R\&D_t} - 1$ Database of The

-R&D expenditure $R\&D_t$ Worldbank

-FDI Foreign direct $\frac{FDI{t+1}}{1} - 1$ Database of The

-investment FDI_t Worldbank

-RR Real return of Database of The

-long term NR - GDP deflator Worldbank

-government

-bond
+Variable Explanation Formula Resource Yg Growth rate of GDP per capita $\frac{GDP{t+1}/population{t+1}}{GDP_t/population_t} - 1$ Database of The Worldbank Kg Growth rate of capital formation per capita $\frac{capital{t+1}/population{t+1}}{capital_t/population_t} - 1$ Database of The Worldbank NR Nominal return of long term government bond Database of The Worldbank RD Growth rate of R&D expenditure $\frac{R\&D{t+1}}{R\&D_t} - 1$ Database of The Worldbank FDI Foreign direct investment $\frac{FDI{t+1}}{FDI_t} - 1$ Database of The Worldbank RR Real return of long term government bond NR - GDP deflator Database of The Worldbank

-Table 1 Information of variables and data resource i lesource
+Table 1: Information of variables and data resource